zamicol/xtender-xtractor/README.md

-ApplicationXtender File Extraction Tool
+xtender-xtractor - ApplicationXtender File Extraction Tool
 =================
+# Introduction #
-xtender-xtractor is used to copy files out manually from ApplicationXtender.
+xtender-xtractor is used to copy files out manually from an ApplicationXtender environment.

-Depending on setup, indexes/Object ID's and thier "docid"'s can be pulled from the dt and dl tables in ApplicationXtender
+Depending on setup, Object ID's and their "docid"'s can be pulled from the dt and dl tables in ApplicationXtender.
+This application is designed to be used in conjunction with a sql dump from ApplicationXtender tables.

+# Config #
+Config is stored in config.json.
+Must be valid json.

+## Config Values ##
+* `FlatFileIn` - *string* - In flat file to be processed.
+Should be a delimited file.
+Header rows can be offset with RowOffset.
+* `FlatFileOut` - *string* - Output of running the process.
+Basically appends copied file information to the end of each row processed from FlatFileIn.
+* `FlatFileErrorLines` - *string* - Lines that errored out will be placed here.
+* `Log` - *string* - name of the log file.
+The log give start and stop times, lines processed, and other summary details.
+* `Delimiter` - *string* - delimiter for input and output flat file.
+* `RowOffset` - *int* - Used to skip header rows.
+RowOffset rows will be output to FlatFileOut
+* `OutDir` - *string* -  Path for output files.
+* `InDir` - *string* - Starting path for input files.
+* `InFileExt` - *string* - File extension for input files.
+If empty string, ColFileExt will be used instead.
+* `OutFileExt` - *string* - Extension for output files.
+If blank, ColFileExtOut will be used.
+* `OutFileNameInt` - *boolean* - File will be named an incrementing integer.
+If set to false, files will be named to ColFileName's value
+* `CountOffset` - *int* - If file naming sequentially using OutFileNameInt, this is the offset
+* `DirDepth` - *int* - How many directories deep?
+(Usually 2 or 3)
+* `FolderSize` - *int* - how many files per folder and folder per folder?
+Typically, this value should be 1024
+* `ColObjectID` - *int* - **Important**.
+Object ID column number.
+Used to calculate path.
+* `ColFileName` - *int* - Column name for file name.
+Only used if OutFileNameInt is set to "false"
+* `ColFileExt` - *int* - Specify in file extension column.
+Only used if InFileExt is set empty ("").
+* `ColFileExtOut` - *int* - Column name for file extension out.
+Only used if OutFileExt is empty ("")

 # Dump File #
-Flat File should be ordered by object ID *in ascending order*.
-If list is not sorted and not in ascending order, you will get duplicates if duplicates exit.
-If there are duplicate object ID's in the sorted list, those duplicates will be skipped.
+Flat File should be ordered by object ID **in ascending order**.
+If list is not sorted and not in ascending order, you will get duplicates if duplicates exist.
+When sorted,
+duplicate object ID's are skipped.

 # File Path Calculation #